SEKOIA-IO/SEKOIA.IO-for-Splunk/README.md

 # SEKOIA.IO App for Splunk

 This application detects threats in your logs by looking for Indicators of Compromise produced by SEKOIA.IO.
+The packaged App can be downloaded from the Release section and installed from the file.

 ## Fetch IOC database